 The ReDirect Guide tracks sustainable businesses in Colorado, Utah and the Pacific Northwest.
-In partnership with One PacificCoast Bank and Sustainable Travel International, the ReDirect Guide Visa offers discounts at green businesses and makes automatic cash donations that pay for carbon offsets.
+In partnership with Beneficial State Bank (formerly One PacificCoast Bank) and Sustainable Travel International, the ReDirect Guide Visa offers discounts at green businesses and makes automatic cash donations that pay for carbon offsets.

-Every new account earns a $30 donation from the bank to the card's offset fund.
-Everyday purchases trigger additional donations totaling 1.4 cents for every dollar you spend.
+For each purchase made using the card a percentage of the interchange income is divided between Beneficial State Bank and Sustainable Travel International.
 According to bank officials, this relatively small carbon offset program has already generated the equivalent of removing 47 passenger vehicles from the road.